Imam bayıldı (imam bayildi); it’s one of those dishes – along with shepherd’s salad – that we always loved to eat when we first moved to Turkey.

 - 1 green chilli finely chopped (optional)

-- 4 cloves garlic peeled and thinly sliced
+- 4 cloves garlic peeled & thinly sliced

-- 1 tsp tomato paste or red pepper paste
+- 1 teaspoon tomato paste or red pepper paste

 - salt & pepper to season